prebiotic chicory root fibre & mood, depression, anxiety

 Conclusion

-The gut-brain axis provides us with a better understanding of the connection between diet and disease, including mood and depression and anxiety.
+The gut-brain axis provides us with a better understanding of the connection between diet and disease, including mood, depression and anxiety.

-Overall, while more research is needed to fully understand the relationship between prebiotic chicory root fiber and mood, the existing evidence suggests that including this dietary fiber in your diet may have a positive impact on mental health.
+Overall, while more research is needed to fully understand the relationship between prebiotic chicory root fibre and mood, the existing evidence suggests that including this dietary fibre in your diet may have a positive impact on mental health.

 ________________________________